 - Red Pepper- for colour and a little sweet flavour.
 Cut up finely and cook along with the onion and garlic.

-- Onion and Garlic - mushrooms are magic with an allium, so onions, garlic or a shallot are all lovely.
+- Onion and Garlic Cloves- mushrooms are magic with an allium, so onions, garlic or a shallot are all lovely.

-- Herbs: I like to use fresh or dried thyme, again magic with mushrooms, and maybe some fresh parsley
+- Fresh Herbs: I like to use fresh or dried thyme, as thyme has a real affinity with mushrooms and maybe some fresh parsley.

 👩🍳How-To